dreger/audacious.blog/content/essays/write.md

 Writing is hard.
 It takes time.
 And a lot of that time is spent rewriting what you've already written.

-But, good writing is easier to pull off than most people think.
+But good writing is easier to pull off than most people think.
 I think most people are only a few small changes away from being better writers.

 My advice?
 Write sentences, not too many, mostly active.